How To: Remove a Wallpaper Border

 But don’t fret!
 Removing a wallpaper border is a lot simpler than the sticky business may seem, and it requires no more than a few inexpensive tools and a little patience.
 Continue on to learn how you can replace those unforgiving florals and make way for a more up-to-date accent in no time.

 Move all the furniture that you can out of the room, and protect the floors and any remaining furniture with a drop cloth to make cleanup a cinch.

 Some wallpapers will come off easily without first needing to be saturated with a stripper.
 To test, simply try to lift a corner of the paper with a putty knife.
 If it comes up easily, you can continue removing the border in sections without worrying about the extra step of getting it wet.

-If it doesn’t come off cleanly, you’ll need to start the removal process by using the scoring tool to make small holes or slits in the wallpaper.
+If it doesn’t come off cleanly, you’ll need to start the removal process by using a wallpaper scoring tool to make small holes or slits in the wallpaper.
 Go over the entire border in a random pattern, keeping in mind that the more holes you make, the easier it will be for your stripper to seep in and loosen the wallpaper glue.

-Pull on a pair of gloves before you get to work softening the paper with solution.
-Fill your spray bottle with the wallpaper stripper of your choice, and mix in warm water according to the instructions on its label.
-Spray the solution on one section at a time, continuing until the entire border is completely saturated.
-Allow several minutes of soaking time to help loosen the glue.
+Pull on a pair of work gloves before you get to work softening the paper with solution.
+Fill your spray bottle with the wallpaper stripper of your choice, diluting it with water if the instructions call for it.

 Begin removing one section of wallpaper border by lifting the corner of the border using just the tip of the scraper or putty knife.
 Then, using your hands, grasp the edge and do your best to pull off as much paper as possible in one continuous strip.
 If any of the border doesn’t come off easily, spray again with your stripper and repeat the process until the difficult sections have been fully removed.